edgedb/edgedb/docs/cli/edgedb_info.rst

 Paths
 -----

-Currently this command displays the filesystem paths used by EdgeDB.

-Several directories are used, each storing different kinds of information.
+EdgeDB uses several directories, each storing different kinds of information.
 The exact path to these directories is determined by your operating system.
 Throughout the documentation, these paths are referred to as "EdgeDB config directory", "EdgeDB data directory", etc.